speaker

 Rick Wheeler

 Thanks, Rich.
-As a final note, I'd like to draw attention to the success of our stock repurchase program authorized by the Board of Directors in May of 2024.
-Under this program, as of August 7, 2024, the company has repurchased approximately 512,000 of its common shares on the open market.
-In addition, our Board of Directors has approved an extension of the program that will allow up to an additional $2 million of shares to be repurchased.
+As a final note, I'd like to draw attention to the success of our stock repurchase program, authorized by the Board of Directors in May of 2024.
+Under this program, as of August 7, 2024, The company has repurchased approximately 512,000 of its common shares on the open market.
+In addition, our board of directors has approved an extension of the program that will allow up to an additional $2 million of shares to be repurchased.
 With that, this concludes our prepared commentary, and I'll now turn the call back over to Jamie for any questions from the listeners.

 speaker

-Operator
+Conference Operator

 Thank you.
 The floor is now open for questions.
-At this time, if you have a question or comment, please press star one on your telephone keypad.
-If at any point your question is answered, you may remove yourself from the queue by pressing star two.
+At this time, if you have a question or comment, please press star 1 on your telephone keypad.
+If at any point your question is answered, you may remove yourself from the queue by pressing star 2.
 Again, we ask that while you pose your question that you pick up your handset to provide optimal sound quality.
 We will pause for just a moment to assemble the question queue.
 We'll take our first question from Josh Goldberg with G2.
 Please go ahead.

 speaker